0xsequence/demo-dapp/README.md

 ## Usage

-1. yarn
+1. pnpm install
-2. yarn start
+2. pnpm start
 3. Open browser to http://localhost:4000 to access the demo dapp
 4. Open browser inspector to see responses from the remote Sequence Wallet